edaekeyilmazz/HomeDecor/README.md

 <!-- // //To run the application, please follow the below steps:

-1. Go to the follder HomeDecor.zip and extract it
+1. Go to the folder HomeDecor.zip and extract it

 2. Open this extracted folder in Visual Studio code